geoffreygrossthal/DataStructures/BinarySearchTree/README.md

-Binary Search Tree with Keyed Interface
+# Binary Search Tree with Keyed Interface

-Overview
+## Overview

-This project implements a binary search tree (BST) in Java through the BinarySearchTree class.
-The BST is designed to manage and organize objects that implement the Keyed interface, supporting operations such as insertion, searching, and visualization.
-The code includes specific implementations of the Keyed interface, demonstrating how different types of objects can be used as keys in the tree.
+This project implements a binary search tree (BST) in Java through the `BinarySearchTree` class.
+The BST is designed to manage and organize objects that implement the `Keyed` interface, supporting operations such as insertion, searching, and visualization.
+The code includes specific implementations of the `Keyed` interface, demonstrating how different types of objects can be used as keys in the tree.

-Project Structure
+## Project Structure

 The project consists of several key classes and interfaces:

-BinarySearchTree Class: Implements the binary search tree and provides methods for inserting, searching, and managing nodes.
+- **`BinarySearchTree` Class**: Implements the binary search tree and provides methods for inserting, searching, and managing nodes.

-Node Class: Represents a node in the BST, containing a Keyed object and references to left and right child nodes.
+- **`Node` Class**: Represents a node in the BST, containing a `Keyed` object and references to left and right child nodes.

-Keyed Interface: Defines a contract for objects that can be stored in the BST, including methods for comparing keys and identifying objects.
+- **`Keyed` Interface**: Defines a contract for objects that can be stored in the BST, including methods for comparing keys and identifying objects.

-NBAPlayerKey Class: Implements the Keyed interface for NBA players, allowing for custom comparison based on jersey number and team name.
+- **`NBAPlayerKey` Class**: Implements the `Keyed` interface for NBA players, allowing for custom comparison based on jersey number and team name.

-NBAPlayer Class: Extends NBAPlayerKey to include additional player details such as scoring average and player name.
+- **`NBAPlayer` Class**: Extends `NBAPlayerKey` to include additional player details such as scoring average and player name.

-KeyableNumber Class: Implements the Keyed interface for numeric keys, providing basic key comparison functionality.
+- **`KeyableNumber` Class**: Implements the `Keyed` interface for numeric keys, providing basic key comparison functionality.

-Usage
+## Usage

-1. Creating a Binary Search Tree
+### 1. Creating a Binary Search Tree
 To create and use a BinarySearchTree, follow these steps:

 java